Name: Gaetano

 Gaetano: It’s possible that at the end of a research project, the results aren’t what you hoped for.
 However, even negative results are valuable because they guide other researchers away from the same pitfalls.
 In science, we constantly adapt our approach, trying to find solutions even if the initial path doesn’t work out.
 Success in research is often measured by publication—where you publish, and how impactful your findings are.

-Host: I noticed you have several publications on LinkedIn.
+Elina: I noticed you have several publications.
 How do you feel about the publishing process?

 Gaetano: Publishing is both a goal and a necessity in science.
 It’s a way to share your findings with the broader community.
 Sometimes, these findings can lead to patents or further applications, especially in drug discovery.
 It's satisfying to see your work contribute to the field, whether through publications or practical applications.